 Our 9:30 a.m. modern service includes a mix of modern and traditional songs led by a band and vocalists.
 The liturgy has modern elements and kids are invited to participate.
 Nursery is provided.
 We invite you to stay after the service to join us for Fellowship and Faith where you can enjoy a cup of coffee, a light breakfast and conversation meant to build faith and community.
 September - May Kids gather together during this time for crafts, music and an object lesson that focuses on the verse of the day.

 WHAT TO EXPECT

 All services include singing, corporate Confession (admitting to God we need forgiveness), and Absolution (forgiveness through our belief in Christ’s death on the Cross), Scripture readings, the sermon (spoken message from the pastor), the Creed (statement of what we believe as the Christian church) and Holy Communion.
 The words and songs are projected on the front walls to make it easy for you to follow along.

 What’s the music like?

-During the Saturday 6:00 p.m. and Sunday 8:30 a.m. services, we sing hymns played on the pipe organ and sometimes the choir sings.
+During the Saturday 6:00 p.m. service we sing hymns played on the pipe organ and sometimes the choir sings.
 We follow the liturgy from the hymnal.
-The 10:45 a.m. service is led by a worship team and usually includes a mixture of piano, acoustic guitar, strings, percussion and vocals.
-The summertime 9:30 a.m.
-Sunday service is a blend of both traditional and modern services!
+The 9:30 a.m.
+Sunday service is led by a worship team and usually includes a mixture of piano, acoustic guitar, strings, percussion and vocals.

 How do people dress?

 People wear everything from their favorite team’s shirt to sundresses.
-In general, the Saturday and early Sunday traditional services lean more towards busingess casual end of the spectrum, whereas the later Sunday crowd embraces more casual wear.
+In general, the Saturday traditional service leans more towards busingess casual end of the spectrum, whereas the Sunday crowd embraces more casual wear.

 What about my kids?